tsnellgrove/dark_castle3/doc/to_do.md

 		- Have the hedgehog think burt is playing if he attacks with a non-weapon; starts making wax-on, wax-off motions with paws
 		- Upate water_bottle to Enchanter jug
 		- Update shiny_sword to Zork I elven sword
-- TBD: tune goblin and hedgehog text; maybe add a faded poster of ancient and unreasonale regulations to the antechamber wall?
+- TBD: tune goblin and hedgehog text; maybe add a faded poster of ancient and unreasonable regulations to the antechamber wall?
 - link lantern, sword, and jug to Infocom history but unify with fantasy genre (no battery)
 - RH: valor; caprecious and messy sort of valor - sort of show up three sheets to the wind but ready to save the day
 - shiny sword glows near enemies?